 Tassels can be helpful for eliminating the curl of stockinette stitch at the bottom of a project.
 They also can make a simple project a little more interesting, transforming that easy scarf which took no time into something a bit more gift-worthy.
 Better yet, tassels are easy to make!

-Tassels can be any length you like, but you'll usually find them between six inches and one foot in length.
+Tassels can be any length you like, but you'll usually find them between 6 inches and 1 foot in length.
 You need to begin with strands of yarn that are double the finished tassel because they will be doubled when forming the tassel.
-Cut the yarn one or two feet long to be safe.
+Cut the yarn 1 or 2 feet long to be safe.
 You can always trim more off later but will have to start from scratch if the tassels are too short.

 Tassels can also be made of as many or as few strands of yarn as you like.
 Three strands is a nice minimal number for general use because it will create six strands hanging from each tassel.
 You'll also want to gauge this based on your yarn.
 Bulky yarns will create full tassels with just one or two strands.